sofroniewn/awesome-bioimage-analysis-challenges/contributing.md

     * Add the section description.
     * Add the section title to Table of Contents.
 * Search previous suggestions before making a new one, as yours may be a duplicate.
+* Within a section please add in alphabetical order.
 * Check your spelling and grammar.
 * Remove any trailing whitespace.
 * Send a Pull Request with the reason why the library is awesome.